filecoin-project/filecoin-docs/content/en/storage-provider/filecoin-economics/ROI/index.md

 toc: true
 ---

 Calculating the ROI of your Storage Provider business is important.
-See also the [ROI Calculator](https://observablehq.com/@starboard/sproi) for more details.

 It takes more variables than the cost vs. the income.
 In summary, the factors that influence your ROI are: